Higher algebraic structures in Hamiltonian Floer theory: From -algebras to differential graded manifolds

 the claim follows. \end{proof}

 The proof suggests that an analogous result can be shown when the point $q=0$ is replaced by any other point $q\in\tilde{\Q}$ where the cohomological vector field vanishes, $\tilde{X}(q)=0$.
-Using the relation between the cohomological vector field and the $L_{\infty}$-structure discussed in \cite{F}, note that the vanishing of $\tilde{X}$ is equivalent to requiring that $q\in\tilde{\Q}$ is a solution of the Maurer-Cartan equation for the $L_{\infty}$-structure. \\

-The coboundary operator $\del: T_0\tilde{\Q}\to T_0\tilde{\Q}$ of cylindrical contact cohomology accordingly needs to be replaced by a deformed version of it, There is however a small caveat: Note that, for $\del_q$ to be of pure degree (one), we have to require that the degree of $q$ as well as the degree of the formal variable $t$ are zero. \\
+Using the relation between the cohomological vector field and the $L_{\infty}$-structure discussed above, note that the vanishing of $\tilde{X}$ is equivalent to requiring that $q\in\tilde{\Q}$ is a solution of the Maurer-Cartan equation for the $L_{\infty}$-structure.
+The boundary operator $\del: T_0\tilde{\Q}\to T_0\tilde{\Q}$ of cylindrical contact homology accordingly needs to be replaced by a deformed version of it, There is however a small caveat: Note that, for $\del_q$ to be of pure degree (one), we have to require that the degree of $q$ as well as the degree of the formal variable $t$ are even. \\